woocommerce/woocommerce-rest-api-docs/source/includes/v3/_products.md

 # Products #

-This section lists all API that can be used to create, edit or otherwise manipulate products.
+This section lists all API endpoints that can be used to create, edit or otherwise manipulate products.

 ## Products Properties ##